SAKryukov/vscode-extensible-markdown/README.md

 ## Settings

-The extension introduces two options:
+The extension introduces three options:

-- "markdown.extension.convertToHtml.reportSuccess" shows the message upon successful conversion, reports the names of the input and output files.
+- "markdown.extension.convertToHtml.reportSuccess" shows the message upon successful conversion, reports the names of the input and output files
-- "markdown.extension.convertToHtml.showHtmlInBrowser" opens generated HTML file in the default browser.
+- "markdown.extension.convertToHtml.showHtmlInBrowser" opens generated HTML file in the default browser
+- "markdown.extension.convertToHtml.embedCss" used to embed CSS code found in CSS files in generated HTML

+The option "markdown.extension.convertToHtml.showHtmlInBrowser" is inapplicable to the command "Markdown: Convert to HTML all .md files in workspace": if a set of files is converted, none of those files is shown in a HTML browser.

 This is the fragment of the file "settings.json" file ([user or workspace settings](https://code.visualstudio.com/docs/getstarted/settings)):